-Vitamin D3 is an immunomodulator hormone produced by your skin when it is exposed to sunlight.
-It can also be obtained in small amounts in some foods, such as fish and fortified foods, or in larger amounts through supplements.
+Vitamin D3 is an immunomodulator hormone produced by your skin when you’re in sunlight.
+You can also obtain it in small amounts in some foods, such as fish and fortified foods, or in larger amounts through supplements.

-In times past, low vitamin D levels were associated with poor bone health and rickets in children, but we now know that vitamin D is critical to a broader immune system function.
-Low vitamin D3 levels are associated increased susceptibility to viral infections as well as the risk of recurrent infections.1 I get my own vitamin D3 levels tested regularly and have found that I need to supplement during half of the year (autumn/winter/early spring) in order to maintain healthy levels.
+In times past, people associated low vitamin D levels with poor bone health and rickets in children, but we now know that vitamin D is critical to a broader immune system function.
+Research shows that low vitamin D3 levels are associated with increased susceptibility to viral infections as well as the risk of recurrent infections.1 I get my own vitamin D3 levels tested regularly and have found that I need to supplement during half of the year (autumn/winter/early spring) in order to maintain healthy levels.

 A Flourishing Microbiome

-Entire books have been written about the relationship between healthy gut flora and the immune system!
+People have written entire books about the relationship between healthy gut flora and the immune system!
 It’s estimated that the majority of your immune system cells reside in the gut.
 While the relationship between a healthy microbiome and the immune system is well established, how to grow and maintain a healthy biome is more controversial.